 may contain inactive ingredients, which can cause allergic reactions or other

+problems.
 Talk to your pharmacist for more details.

-During pregnancy, this medication should be used only when
+This medication should be used only if clearly needed

-clearly needed.
+during pregnancy.
 Discuss the risks and benefits with your

-breast-feeding.
 Consult your doctor before breast-feeding.

 Imagine living in pain for years only to find out that one of your medications is the reason that you are in pain.
 Medications are supposed to help not hurt, right?
 Unfortunately, some commonly used drugs can cause pain, even the ones available without a prescription.
 Some cause headaches, others cause foot pain.
 Where ever there is pain, a medication could be the root cause of it.

 Two of the top five medications that cause pain are available over-the-counter, without a prescription, without physician guidance.
 You might be unaware that your pain could be related to these medications that are under your control.

 Caffeine-containing medications (including Excedrin, Midol, Anacin): If you are experiencing headaches and you are also using a caffeine-containing medication more than two or three times per week, your headaches might be caused by these over-the-counter (OTC) medications.
 These drugs can cause “ rebound headaches ” because the brain screams for more when the...

 You should knowAnswers to your question are meant to provide general health information but should not replace medical advice you receive from a doctor.
 No answers should be viewed as a diagnosis or recommended treatment for a condition.
 Content posted by community members does not necessarily reflect the views of Remedy Health Media, which also reserves the right to remove material deemed inappropriate.